ghi-electronics/duelink-holiday-tree/index.md

 3. Click connect button on the top right corner.
 Then select the USB option.
 4. You should have one option only but if more than one then select the `DUELink` device.
 5. The connect button you clicked earlier changes to a `DUELink` next to a green connect icon.
-6. Drag [this Tree Library](https://www.duelink.com/code/driver/microblocks/holiday-tree.ubl) into the middle of the MiroBlocks page.
+6. Click and drag [This Tree Library Link](https://www.duelink.com/code/driver/microblocks/holiday-tree.ubl) into the middle of the MiroBlocks page.
 You can now drag any of hte images below into the IDE to try them.

 Note: It is easier to have 2 browser windows open simultaneously to drag the library and images.
 Another option is to save the image/library locally onto your machine then drag them in the browser later!